-Another important check we do is to see if the free cash flow generated is sufficient to pay the dividend.
-Masco's cash payout ratio last year was 18%, which is quite low and suggests that the dividend was thoroughly covered by cash flow.
+In addition to comparing dividends against profits, we should inspect whether the company generated enough cash to pay its dividend.
+Masco's cash payout ratio last year was 21%.
+Cash flows are typically lumpy, but this looks like an appropriately conservative payout.
 It's positive to see that Masco's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.

 Remember, you can always get a snapshot of Masco's latest financial position, by checking our visualisation of its financial health.